Jayanth2209/Mini-Task-3/Project 2.md

 #### Constraints:
 1) Price
 2) Reliability of the data
 3) Delay in the information of the data
-4) Wiring Ideas
+4) Wiring Ideas - Casing/Taping of all the wires that go to each leg can reduce overcrowding/tangling of the wires

 #### Pipeline:
 We have to ideate a way for IMU integration with the Hexapod.
 18+1(centre) IMU's are used.
 These have to be connected to a single microcontroller to send data for training the model.